 “I’ve caught a lot of wahoo at 9 or 10 knots, and I’ve got a much better chance of catching dolphin, tuna and billfish,” says Capt.
 Billy Black, who runs the charter boat El Viejo out of the Bimini Big Game Club, a Guy Harvey Outpost Resort and Marina in Bimini, Bahamas.

 Black puts four lure-and-bait combinations out on the surface, and then sets two lines deep right off the transom for wahoo.
-“I like wahoo belly strips.
+“I like wahoo belly strips on my wahoo rigs.
 They’re tough and last a long time,” Black says.
 He rigs these behind a Billy Black series lure from Bob Schneider Lures using a pair of 10/0 double-strength J hooks and about a foot of No. 12 wire.
 Twenty-eight feet of 300-pound mono connects the lure to a 24- or 32-ounce trolling lead, which is connected to his main line.

 No. 6: Pull Wahoo Lures While Looking for Other Species